 Neutrino is tested to handle 300+ requests per seconds throughput on 2-core VM.
 If you are comparing with HAProxy, then one major advantage of using Neutrino is L7 switching.

-But as always, try both and see what works the best for your environment.
+But as always, try both and see what works best for your environment.

-Balance by In lab networks is a TCP proxy round-robin LB which supports IPv6 in the listening side.
-This means you can have IPv4 on front-end and IPv6 on the back-end.
+Balance by In lab networks is a TCP proxy round-robin LB that supports IPv6 on the listening side.
+This means you can have IPv4 on the front end and IPv6 on the back end.

 It got all the basic LB features.

-Pen is tested on Linux, FreeBSD, HP-UX, Solaris, Windows but no reason it shouldn’t work on another Unix distro.
-It supports UDP and TCP based protocols like HTTP, SNMP, DNS, etc.
+Pen is tested on Linux, FreeBSD, HP-UX, Solaris, and Windows but no reason it shouldn’t work on another Unix distro.
+It supports UDP and TCP-based protocols like HTTP, SNMP, DNS, etc.

-Some of the features include the following along with basic one.
+Some of the features include the following along with the basic ones.